bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/composables.md

   },
   {
     name: 'useModalController',
-    description: 'Hide modals from anywhere in the app, or close all modals from one source using this utility', },
+    description: 'Create or hide modals from anywhere in the app, or close all modals from one source using this utility', },
   {
-    name: 'useToast',
+    name: 'useToastController',
-    description: 'Conveniently orchestrate a push notification system by showing or hiding Toasts with our useToast composable system', }
+    description: 'Conveniently orchestrate a push notification system by showing or hiding Toasts with our useToastController composable system', },
+  {
+    name: 'useTooltipController',
+    description: 'Easily manage tooltips within your application, allowing for dynamic display and hiding of tooltip elements', },
+  {
+    name: 'usePopoverController',
+    description: 'Control popovers in your application, enabling the display popover elements with ease', }
 ]